Using the ABTC

 - travel frequently to an APEC economy (other than Australia or your place of residence) for business purposes

 - have not been convicted of a criminal offence

 - Chief Executive Officer (CEO), Chief Financial Officer (CFO) or regional or country head of a registered business entity

 - an owner or director of a registered business entity

 - a board member of a registered business entity

 - CEO or CFO of an Australian-based business peak body

 - a Vice President, Executive, Director, Senior Manager or similar

 - an employee of a registered business entity nominated by the CEO, CFO, regional head, owner or director of the organisation.
 See the Pro-forma nomination letter (20KB PDF)

 Your business entity or Australian-based peak business body must be engaged in international trade or investment between APEC economies.
-See Business assessment below for details.
-If you are living outside Australia, you must have permission to live and work within this economy of residence.
+See Business assessment below for details. .
 Applicants may be required to provide evidence of their work and residence permit with their application.

 We will consider a business to be engaged in trade or investment between APEC economies if the business: